Put on your dancing shoes and get ready for a night on the town.

-When it comes to an epic party in Miami, there’s no place like LIV.
+When it comes to an epic party in Miami, there’s no place like LIV nightclub.
 Located inside the legendary Fontainebleau resort, the 18,000-square-foot megaclub boasts a domed ceiling, impressive light show and VIP tables lining the dance floor and mezzanine.
 World class DJs such as David Guetta, Steve Angello and Tiësto are regulars here, laying down the beats that make the crowd bounce.
 That’s when the confetti starts flying and glow sticks come out.
-Bring your A game and dress to impress—this is one of the toughest velvet ropes in town.
+Bring your A game, this is one of the toughest velvet ropes in town.

 A sister club to LIV, Story is even bigger and has an emphasis on the electronic underground.
-Their Saturday night parties, dubbed #UndergroundStory, play host to subversive artists like Guy Gerber, Dubfire and Lee Foss, but mainstream DJs like Skrillex, Steve Aoki and Calvin Harris are also regulars here.
-The enormous space features a massive DJ booth, pulsating lights and live entertainers to complement the beats.
+This sexy and circus-style party playground plays host to subversive artists like Guy Gerber, Dubfire and Lee Foss; but mainstream DJs like NERVO, Steve Aoki and Calvin Harris are also regulars here.
+The enormous space features a massive DJ booth, pulsating lights and live entertainers to complement the state-of-the-art infinite Hybrid Sound System beats.

 One of Miami’s new nightlife hotspots, E11EVEN is found inside a massive entertainment complex in Downtown Miami open 24-hours a day.
 A self-described “immersive” experience, E11EVEN is part-cabaret and part-night club featuring dancers, DJs and other performers as the main event.
 The club also boasts a rooftop restaurant and lounge, Touché by Top Chef alum Carla Pellegrino.

-Rec Room is a cool, subterranean lounge at the Gale Hotel, opened as an instant classic in 2013 and has been a perennial hotspot ever since.
+Rec Room is a cool, subterranean lounge at the Gale Hotel, and has been a perennial hotspot ever since it opened.
 The wood-paneled design, with various knick-knacks and stacks of old records for décor, is a welcome contrast to all that glitters in South Beach.
 As for the soundtrack, it's a refreshing mash-up of throwback hits from the Eighties and Nineties, lending an air of lightheartedness to the party and lots of smiles on the dance floor.

 A hip new hangout inside The Miami Beach EDITION hotel, Basement takes nightlife to another level.
-There’s a place to dance – dubbed Discobox and inspired by Ian Schrager’s legendary Studio 54 (he’s also the mastermind of the hotel).
-And there are a couple of novel concepts: a four-lane bowling alley and an ice-skating rink.
+There’s a place to dance – dubbed Discobox and created by Ian Schrager of legendary Studio 54 fame (he’s also the mastermind of the hotel).
+And there are a couple of very cool concepts that you won't find anywhere else, like a four-lane bowling alley and an ice-skating rink.
 Discobox’s sound skews towards nu-disco, and they host a variety of themed parties throughout the week with both visiting and local DJs on the decks.

 Located on the 50th floor rooftop of the W Miami, Fifty Ultra Lounge is an indoor-outdoor poolside club with sweeping views of the city.
 With DJs spinning late night, it's a chic and sexy spot to shake it on top of the world.